dvince94/codepath_group_project/README.md

 # Recipes

-Recipes is a recipe challenge app in which a user shares which ingredients he/she contains in his/her fridge.
+Recipes (temporary name) is a recipe challenge app in which a user shares which ingredients he/she contains in his/her fridge.
 Others then come up with a recipe for the posted challenge or vote for which ones they think are best.

 Time spent: **X** hours spent in total